 Have you ever tried making food using the bloody mary mix you have in your cabinet?
 Well it gives things a kick and adds lots of flavor

 Chili is such a funny meal.
 I say that because there are thousands and thousands of ways you can make it.
 No one is wrong really.

 Some like it with lots of juices and others like it super chunky and thick like we have here.

 I like it both ways really, just depends on my mood but as is this one came out great.

 We started years and years ago having chili a few times each month using my 5 ingredient crockpot chili recipe.
-Typically I cook either a pot of rice or bake a few potatoes to serve it on and top it with cheese….the more the better for us.
+Typically I cook either a pot of rice or make baked potatoes to serve it on and top it with cheese.
+The more the better for us.

-To me chili is a hearty dinner that everyone here loves, is warm when it is “chilly” outside, and quite inexpensive to make which I love when I have 5 to feed.
+To me chili is a hearty dinner that everyone here loves.
+It is warm when it is cold outside, and quite inexpensive to make which I love when I have 5 to feed.

-If you want to make this in your crockpot you could do that easily too, just brown the meat beforehand, throw everything (except the cheese) in your slow cooker and put it on low to simmer all day long.
+If you want to make this in your crockpot you could do that easily too.
+Just brown the meat beforehand, throw everything (except the cheese) in your slow cooker.
+Put it on low to simmer all day long.